 Instance variables belonging to an Objective-C 2.0 class are declared protected by default, unlike regular C++ or even C# whereby all declared member variables are private by default.
 This always confuses C++/C# programmers who are new to Objective-C so if you are familiar with either of those two languages, be aware of this point.
 Protection… Continue reading the remainder of “Objective-C Access To Instance Variables.”

 This short article covers Objective-C 2.0 property accessors that do not have an associated instance variable.
 Objective-C 2.0 offers the ability to automatically declare and implement class properties via the @property and @synthesize compiler directives.
 For the most part, these two compiler directives, part of the Declared Properties feature, go hand in hand with each… Click this link to read the rest of “Objective-C Property Accessors.”

 Objective-C supports inheritance (but not multiple inheritance) like any good object oriented language.
 However, like many newer OOP languages, such as C# and Ruby, Objective-C 2.0 also supports extension methods, which in Objective-C parlance are called Categories.
-If you are at all familiar with C# (3.0 and on) you might have created extension methods, extending… Continue reading the rest of this post
+If you are at all familiar with C# (3.0 and on) you might have created extension methods, extending… Continue reading the remainder of “Objective-C Categories.”